blatchley/AUHACK19/README.md

 ```
 After that, you may observe the example at `localhost:80`.

-## Special thanks to the AUHACK wizards for their assistance with various c++ issues.
+-Special thanks to the AUHACK wizards for their assistance with various c++ issues.